denevell/Natch-Android/README.md

 ### Testing to do

+* Test can register from not-logged-in popup
+* Test going to website
 * Test register / login after failed post
 * See if I can tests gcm notifications
 * Test duplicate registers.